-TEP is seeking a qualified individual to join our team as our Habitat Restoration Project Manager.
+TEP is hiring a 2nd Habitat Restoration Project Manager.
 Click on the title of this post for a full job description and how to apply!
-Applications due September 27th.
+Applications due October 31st.

 Hear the water calling your name?
 Time to make a difference – join the TEP Board.
 Tillamook Estuaries Partnership is seeking dedicated community members to fill two open positions on our Board of Directors.
 If you are passionate about our clean water, healthy habitats, abundant fish and wildlife, and vibrant communities, this may be the opportunity for you!
 Click on the title of this post or on the picture to learn more.

 TEP is looking for 1-2 volunteers to collect water quality samples at Sand Lake.
 Click on the picture or title of this post to learn more.

 Just Released!
 Highlighting the work of TEP and our partners over the last five years, the 2020 State of the Bays Report provides a snapshot of the health of the five watersheds and estuaries in Tillamook County.